Cologne with a long and legendary history is intriguing, and No 4711 Cologne for Men certainly has one worthy of description.

 Anxious to resume production, Mülhens sent his son to Italy to find another Farina and once again establish the company through that name.
 More legal actions ensued and Mülhens’ grandson, Ferdinand, appropriated the “4711” name for both the company and the cologne, as the Mülhens family had been legally barred from using the Farina name.

 By 1845, a trademark was obtained for the “4711 cologne.”
 The actual identifying number came from one that had been assigned to the Mülhens Glockengasse building in 1796.

-Today, the once historic building no longer exists as it lost its place to city redevelopment, but the 4711 number is still alive and another Glockengasse building was later constructed to accommodate further cologne production.
+Today, the once historic building no longer exists as it lost its place to city redevelopment, but the 4711 number is still alive.
+Another Glockengasse building was later constructed to accommodate further cologne production.

 When I wear 4711 cologne, I find that the cologne’s top fragrance notes of orange, bergamot and lemon are stronger while the peach and basil notes are more subdued.

-The middle notes through cyclamen, melon, lily, Bulgarian rose and jasmine seem to be overshadowed by the jasmine and basil, which I feel are at the heart of the fragrance, or the most prominent of the middle notes.
+The middle notes through cyclamen, melon, lily, and Bulgarian rose seem to be overshadowed by the jasmine and basil, which I feel are at the heart of the fragrance, or the most prominent of the middle notes.

 Final Verdict: Is it Worth It?

 Its harmony of orange and lemon, in combination with sandalwood and floral infusions, provide a balanced and clean scent that is perfect for any occasion.
 Though I prefer it for spring and summer, it can be used throughout the year as an invigorating yet calming and relaxing freshener.

 With its colorful, legendary and long history associated with the city of Cologne and Germany, No 4711 cologne is a true classic and worth a spot in any fragrance collection.